Juniper/ansible-junos-stdlib/README.md

 Juniper Networks supports Ansible for managing devices running the Junos operating system (Junos OS).
-This collection is hosted on the Ansible Galaxy website under the collection [junipernetworks.devices](https://galaxy.ansible.com/Juniper/junos/).
-The junipernetworks.devices collection includes a set of Ansible modules that perform specific operational and configuration tasks on devices running Junos OS.
+This collection is hosted on the Ansible Galaxy website under the collection [juniper.device](https://galaxy.ansible.com/Juniper/junos/).
+The juniper.device collection includes a set of Ansible modules that perform specific operational and configuration tasks on devices running Junos OS.
 These tasks include:
 installing and upgrading Junos OS, provisioning new Junos devices in the network, loading configuration changes,